 Does the July 15 treaty mean I can cross into Gibraltar without showing ID?

 Keep your frontier worker documentation current.
 No major action is needed immediately.
-Closer to July 15, the Gibraltar government will publish updated guidance on what the new crossing process looks like for registered frontier workers.
+Closer to 15 July, the Gibraltar government will publish updated guidance on what the new crossing process looks like for registered frontier workers.

-Will property prices in La Linea go up because of the treaty?
+Will property prices in La Línea go up because of the treaty?

-Does this affect my rights as a Spanish citizen living in La Linea?
+Does this affect my rights as a Spanish citizen living in La Línea?

 Your rights as a Spanish and EU citizen are unaffected.
 The treaty governs Gibraltar's border arrangements.
-Spain and La Linea remain firmly in the EU and Schengen, with all the rights that come with that.
+Spain and La Línea remain firmly in the EU and Schengen, with all the rights that come with that.

 When is full permanent ratification expected?

-Full ratification by the UK, Gibraltar and EU parliaments is a separate process from the provisional application starting July 15.
+Full ratification by the UK, Gibraltar and EU parliaments is a separate process from the provisional application starting 15 July.
 No confirmed timeline for full ratification has been announced.
 Provisional application can run for an extended period while the ratification process continues.